 Southern Zone Rally – NSW

 The theme for the 2019 Southern Zone Rally was Who Am I? hosted by St Stephen’s Church Women’s Fellowship, Culcairn, in the Uniting Church, 56 participants attending.
 President Betty Scheetz opened proceedings and introduced Pastor Kees Sturm, who based his devotion on the theme.
 Our identity in Christ is set out in St Peter’s letter to the churches in 1 Peter 1:1–25.
-Pastor Kees opened his message with the worldly, earthly names that describe us, like Australian; our surname; nurse; mother; student, etc. These labels identify us and are the …
+Pastor Kees opened his message with the worldly, earthly names that describe us, …

 The open bible for devotion